orchetect/OSCKit/Examples/OSCKitCASExample/README.md

-# CocoaAsyncSocket Example
+# OSCKitCAS Example

-This example demonstrates how to use OSCKit with [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
+This example demonstrates how to use OSCKit using library-provided [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) networking.

 ## Entitlements